18F/micropurchase-auctions/.github/ISSUE_TEMPLATE.md

-# Proposed auction data
+# Proposed auction details

 ### Customer information

-- Agency customer acronym (e.g. OPP)
+- Which agency/office owns the project? (e.g. GSA/OPP)

-- Project name (e.g. Open Opportunities,)
+- What is the project name? (e.g. Open Opportunities,)

-- Tock project name (Custom Partner Solutions / OCSIT / Open Opportunities)
+- What is the Tock project name?
+(Custom Partner Solutions / OCSIT / Open Opportunities)

-- Primary contact / slack (e.g. Lisa Nelson / @lisanelson )
+- Who is the project primary contact? (e.g. Lisa Nelson / @lisanelson )

-- Developer contact / slack (e.g. Roger Ruiz / @roger )
+- Who is the technical contact who will merge the delivered code (e.g. Roger Ruiz / @roger )

 ### Auction information

-- GitHub issue URL
+- What is the GitHub URL of the issue associated with your auction?

-- Auction Title (Title of the auction seen by vendor)

-- Auction Summary (Summary of the auction seen by vendor)
+- What is the display title of your auction?

+- What is a good summary of your auction?

-- Starting price (Your team's estimate of the actual dollar value of the work you are requesting - must be $3500 or less)
+- What is your team's estimate of the actual dollar value of the work you are requesting (must be $3500 or less)

+- What is your desired time frame to run the auction?